 Leeds pupil who had open heart surgery as a baby taken on virtual reality journey through the heart with her classmates

-Imogen Tankard had heart surgery as a baby.
+Imogen Tankard had heart surgery as her baby.
 Now, she and her classmates have taken part in a virtual reality programme to learn more about the heart.
 Laura Reid reports.

 When Imogen Tankard was just six-months-old, doctors discovered she had a complex heart problem that left her clinging to life and her family fearing the worst.